 Call the Zoning Information Line phone number to determine your setbacks.

 The building code does not restrict placement of a structure on the lot, but it does require that if a structure is close to a property line, it must be constructed to a greater level of fire protection.
 Construction within three feet of a property line that you share with a neighbor (not a street or public alley) is required to be fire rated.
 See our handout on Eaves and Exterior Wall Protection:

 If your accessory structure is a garage and it will be attached to, or within three feet of the house, then the interior walls of the garage must be covered with a layer of ½" gypsum board for additional fire protection.
 Any openings (such as doors and windows) within this distance may be required to be protected, depending on the configuration.

 The City requires that a garage be accessed via a driveway.
 If you don’t currently have a driveway you will be required to put one in.
 The driveway will need to be paved if it is within 150’ of an improved public right-of-way.
 For additional information on paving surfaces, see Portland City Code, Title 24.45.020.
 The Zoning Code also includes requirements that may limit the width of a new driveway.

 If your project requires construction in the public right-of-way, then Transportation will review the project and issue a separate transportation permit for this work as well.
 For more information about right-of-way requirements, contact the Portland Bureau of Transportation at (503) 823-7002.

 Sometimes, you can use cargo containers as accessory structures.
 Cargo containers used in this way must meet all the requirements of the codes.
 Read more in the cargo container code guide:

 Your project must be designed to meet all structural requirements in the building code.
 The construction drawings must show how both gravity and lateral (wind and earthquake) loads will be resisted.
-Please review our page on Residential Engineering for more information on these requirements.
+Please review our structural design webpage for more information on these requirements.